Ard3ny/ard3ny.github.io/_posts/2023-06-28-Upgrade-GAMADV-XTD3-from-GAM.md

 > I've felt that GAM to GAMADV-XTD3 [upgrade tutorial](https://github.com/taers232c/GAMADV-XTD3/wiki/How-to-Upgrade-from-Standard-GAM) is unnecessary too complex, so I've created my own.
 {: .prompt-info }

-## What's GAM and GAMADV-XTD3?
+## What are GAM and GAMADV-XTD3?
-GAM (Google Apps Manager) and GAMADV-XTD3 are free, open source command line tools for Google Workspace administrators that make managing a domain/s easier and setting up users quicker and pain-free.
+GAM (Google Apps Manager) and GAMADV-XTD3 are free, open source, command line tools for Google Workspace administrators that make managing a domain/s easier and setting up users quicker and pain-free.

-GAMADV-XTD3 is rewrite/extension of GAM, but with some upgrades, and more aviable features you can use.
+GAMADV-XTD3 is a rewrite/extension of GAM, but with some upgrades, and more available features you can use.

 It allows you to do bulk actions, that would usually take a lot of time and even automate them.